Tito Benady

-In 2000 he was appointed MBE after a proposal by the Government of Gibraltar for his services to local history.
+In the 2001 New Year Honours he was appointed a Member of the Order of the British Empire (MBE), after a proposal by the Government of Gibraltar, for services to local history.
 In 1993 he founded a history journal published by the Gibraltar Heritage Trust.
-He is a Fellow of the Royal Historical Society, was one of the board members of the Friends of Gibraltar Heritage Society 1985–2013.
-Benady was elected "Consejero de Honor" of the Centro de Estudios Campogibraltareños (Centre for Campo de Gibraltar Studies) and runs the publishing house Gibraltar Books Ltd., specialising in books about Gibraltar.
+He was a Fellow of the Royal Historical Society, was one of the board members of the Friends of Gibraltar Heritage Society 1985–2013.
+Benady was elected "Consejero de Honor" of the Centro de Estudios Campogibraltareños (Centre for Campo de Gibraltar Studies) and ran the publishing house Gibraltar Books Ltd., specialising in books about Gibraltar.
+In 2025 he became Honorary Life President of the International Centre for Atlantic History (ICAH) based in Gibraltar.

+Benady died on 19 May 2026, aged 95.